Lowlife (song)

 "Lowlife" is a song by American singer That Poppy (later known as Poppy).
 It was released by Island Records on July 24, 2015, as the only single from her debut extended play, Bubblebath (2016).

-The song's music video has since amassed over 70 million views on YouTube, becoming Poppy's first song to gain wide attention.
-A remix of the song by Travis Mills was released on October 16, 2015 and another by Slushii on April 29, 2016.
+The song has been remixed by Travis Mills and Slushii, released on October 16, 2015, and April 29, 2016, respectively.

 Music video

 A music video for the song, directed by Poppy's former collaborator Titanic Sinclair was released on July 24, 2015 by Teen Vogue.
 The video features cameos from Brandon Burtis, Matt Bennett, Jimmy Redhawk James and Rene Napoli.
 The video shows Poppy sitting in a chair in a Baphomet-like pose, while men in full-body outfits dance around her.
 Some men in business suits watch Poppy's every move as she gets up to dance.
 Poppy sits down at a table with the Devil, who sucks on a banana as a sexual symbol, annoying Poppy so much that she gets up and walks off-set.
 Poppy signs some fans' pictures of her, then walks back in and shoves aside the off-screen men in suits.

 An acoustic performance of the song was uploaded to Poppy's YouTube channel on September 18, 2015.
 The video features Poppy singing in front of the men in full-body suits.